 - Al-Aroub Bypass – From the Gush Etzion junction south of the road that bypasses Halhul and Hebron.
 Together with the Tunnels Road, this road will complete the doubling of the existing roads to four routes connecting Jerusalem with Kiryat Arba and Hebron.
 Work began in late 2020.

 - Eastern Ring Road (al-Za’ayyim – Anata) – This road, also known as the “Apartheid Road, opened to traffic in 2018.

 - Huwwara bypass road south of Nablus – The investmet of hundreds of millions and the expropriation of hundreds of dunams of Palestinian land for the benefit of four small settlements.
-Work began in late 2020.
+The Tender for the construction of the road was published in 2020.

 - Qalandiya underpass – An interchange that will allow settlers north of Jerusalem to enter Israel without passing through Jerusalem itself, thereby avoiding traffic at the Hizma checkpoint.
 The detailed planning has been completed and work is expected to begin in 2021.

 - Other projects